-As the present USA healthcare trends focusing more towards value-based care, the fee-for-service reimbursement model is under intense scrutiny.
+As the present USA healthcare trends focusing more on Reimbursement Methods like value-based care, the fee-for-service is under intense scrutiny.
 Often labeled as an antiquated payment model, it promoted over-utilization by physicians and patients, while creating fragmentation among healthcare service providers.

 Fee-For-Service vs Capitation

 This reimbursement method will be given the primary care provider or physician practice a set fee per year or month for each patient.
 This new model aims to offer a perfect balance of patient protection with incentives to restrain the costs.